crbulakites/hum/README.md

 Hum converts \*.hum files to playable \*.wav files.

-Building the project
+Building the Project
 --------------------
 To build the project, use `cargo build` in the root directory.

-Testing the project
+Testing the Project
 -------------------
 To test the project, use `cargo run` in the root directory.